occasional16/researchopia/zotero-plugin/README.md

 - Reuse parts of the existing browser extension logic when appropriate

 ## Features (MVP)
-- Adds a toolbar button and context menu to open a Page View with academic-rating for the selected item
+- Adds a toolbar button and context menu to open a Page View with Researchopia for the selected item
 - A sidebar panel to show quick rating/altmetric summary
 - Message passing between background and content (for future use)